A Generalized Matching Reconfiguration Problem: Introduction

 The proof of Theorem \ref{main} is carried out in two steps.
-In the first step we prove Theorem \ref{th:MCM} by showing a simple transformation process for any two matchings $\cM$ and $\cM'$ of the same \emph{static} graph.
-If $\cM'$ is larger than $\cM$, then the size of the transformed matching may go down, but never below the original size $|\cM|$, and eventually it goes up to $|\cM'|$.
-The second step of the proof, which is also the key insight behind it, is that the gradual transformation process can be used \emph{essentially as is} in the fully dynamic setting, both under edge updates and under vertex updates, while incurring a negligible loss to the size of the transformed matching, and moreover, to its approximation guarantee.
+First we prove Theorem \ref{th:MCM} by showing a simple transformation process for any two matchings $\cM$ and $\cM'$ of the same \emph{static} graph.
+The second step of the proof, which is the key insight behind it, is that the gradual transformation process can be used \emph{essentially as is} in fully dynamic graphs, while incurring a negligible loss to the size and approximation guarantee of the transformed matching.

-In Section \ref{recourse} we complement the positive result provided by Theorem \ref{main} by demonstrating that the recourse bound $O(1/\eps)$ is optimal (up to a constant factor) in the regime $\beta = 1+\eps$.
-In fact, the lower bound $\Omega(1/\eps)$ on the recourse bound holds even in the amortized sense and even in the incremental (insertion only) and decremental (deletion only) settings.
-For larger values of $\beta$, taking $\eps$ to be a sufficiently small constant gives rise to an approximation guarantee arbitrarily close to $\beta$ with a constant recourse bound.

-{\bf A natural assumption.~} We assume that at any update step $i$ and for any integer $\ell \ge 0$, $\ell$ arbitrary edges of the output matching at step $i$ can be output within time (nearly) linear in $\ell$; in particular, the entire matching at step $i$ can be output within time (nearly) linear in the matching size.
-(Recall that the output matching at step $i$ is the one with respect to which all queries following update step $i$ are answered.)
-This assumption is natural, and indeed, all known algorithms in the area of dynamic matchings satisfy it.
-Moreover, this assumption trivially holds when the maximum matching size is (nearly) linear in $n$, which is the case, e.g., in near-regular graphs and sufficiently dense graphs. \\ {\bf 1.1.1~ Previous work and a new corollary.~} In this section we provide a concise literature survey on dynamic approximate matching algorithms.
-(For a more detailed account, see \cite{OR10,BGS11,PS16, Sol16,BHN17}, and the references therein.)